About the Project

 As part of this project you will gain skills in microbiology, natural product chemistry and biological testing.
 You will work in a committed group of scientists interested in investigating natural resources for their potential to treat disease.
 The group is located in the Marine Biodiscovery Centre which houses state-of-the-art facilities and scientists with skills in microbiology, molecular biology, chemical analysis and natural product chemistry.

-Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Chemistry, biochemistry or pharmacy.
+The successful candidate should have (or expect to have) a UK Honours Degree (or equivalent) at 2.1 or above in Chemistry, biochemistry or pharmacy

-The successful applicant should have a background in Organic chemistry, Nuclear magnetic resonance spectroscopy and mass spectrometry.
+Knowledge: Organic chemistry, Nuclear magnetic resonance spectroscopy and mass spectrometry

 1. “Dermacozines H-J Isolated from a Deep-Sea Strain of Dermacoccus abyssi from Mariana Trench Sediments” M. Wagner, W. M. Abdel-Mageed, R. Ebel, A. T. Bull, M. Goodfellow, H.-P. Fiedler and M. Jaspars, J Nat Prod, 2014, 77, 416-420.